|

 Currently, my wedding document contains:

-Entrance, Greetings, Memorials, Objections, Family & Friends Vows, Vows, Ring Exchange,
+Entrance, Greetings, Memorials, Objections, Family & Friends Vows, Statement of Intent,

 If there is a tradition that you wish